mapbox/mapbox.js/API.md

 * `legendControl` (boolean).
 Whether or not to add a `L.mapbox.legendControl`.
   Default: `true`.

+## map.getTileJSON()

+Returns this map's TileJSON object which determines its tile source, zoom bounds and other metadata.

+_Arguments_: none

+_Returns_: the TileJSON object

 # Layers

 ## L.mapbox.tileLayer(id: string | url: string | tilejson: object, [options: object])